Derek Carr: 2013 season

-Carr helped lead the Bulldogs to a 11–2 record in the 2013 season.
+Carr helped lead the Bulldogs to an 11–2 record in the 2013 season.
 The 11 wins marked the most for the Bulldogs since 2001.

 In the regular season opener, Carr completed 52 passes on 73 attempts for 456 yards, five touchdowns, and one interception in a 52–51 victory over Rutgers.
 Carr's pass attempts and completions in the game set new school and conference records.
 Following a win over Cal Poly in the next game, Carr passed for 460 yards and four touchdowns in a victory over Boise State to move the Bulldogs to a 3–0 mark.
 After a victory over Hawaii in the fourth game, Carr reeled off two consecutive games with over 400 passing yards in two victories.
 In that stretch was a five-touchdown game against Idaho and a four-touchdown game against UNLV.
 The Bulldogs moved to a 7–0 mark following a victory over San Diego State on October 26.
 The month of November marked a start of impressive games statistically for Carr.
 Against Nevada, he had 487 passing yards and three touchdowns in the victory on November 2.
 The next week, he had 360 yards and four touchdowns in a victory over Wyoming.
 Two weeks later, he had 522 passing yards and seven touchdowns in a victory over New Mexico to move the Bulldogs to a 10–0 record.
 In that stretch, the Bulldogs earned as high of a ranking of 15 in the AP Poll, their highest since 2001.
 On November 29, Carr passed for 519 yards, six touchdowns, and one interceptions as the Bulldogs dropped their first game, a 62–52 shootout, to San Jose State.
 Fresno State qualified for the MWC Championship Game.
 Against Utah State, Carr passed for 404 yards, three touchdowns, and two interceptions in the 24–17 victory.
 The victory marked the first time Fresno State won the conference outright.
 He finished his collegiate career with 217 passing yards, two touchdowns, and one interception in a 45–20 loss to USC in the Las Vegas Bowl.

 In the 2013 season, Carr led the FBS with 5,083 yards and 50 touchdowns.
 He was among the leaders in many passing categories in the conference.
-He won the Sammy Baugh Trophy, which is awarded annually by the Touchdown Club of Columbus to the nation's top collegiate passer.
+He was named Mountain West Male Athlete of the Year, and won the Sammy Baugh Trophy, which is awarded annually by the Touchdown Club of Columbus to the nation's top collegiate passer.
 He finished in eighth place in the Heisman Trophy voting.

 Carr received the 2013 CFPA Elite QB Award for his performance over three seasons at Fresno State.
 He joined fellow Bakersfield native Phillip Thomas as the school's second CFPA winner.

 While at Fresno State, he wore number 4 as a homage to his favorite NFL player, Brett Favre.
 Carr's number was retired by Fresno State during halftime of a game against Incarnate Word in 2017.
 On July 14, 2019, Carr received a mural at his former college, Fresno State University.